sprin191/AAI_Code_Challenge/README.md

 # AAI_Code_Challenge

-Challenge Description: Employees at August Ash (AAI) are good-natured.
+Challenge Description: Employees at AAI are good-natured.
 We love to watch and share funny or creative videos with each other.
 AAI would like an application that allows employees to maintain a list of curated video links, view top ten lists, and to submit and rate linked videos.

 User Scenarios:
 1) As an employee, I would like to see all video links with the most recent first so that I can quickly view which excellent videos my teammates are posting.